NBA Jam Extreme: Reception

 Reviewing the arcade version, a Next Generation reviewer commented, "It may be debated whether an expanded roster (including six players per team/160-plus NBA players), updated graphics (123,000 texture-mapped polygons per second in a full 3D environment), or additional features (an extreme button and the 'alley-oop' play) improve the actual gameplay from the previous Jam incarnations. ...
 But what won't be argued is that the successful combination of humor and solid offensive play is still there."
 His one major criticism was that the new 3D camera often confuses the player about their positioning.

 The home versions of NBA Jam Extreme received mixed reviews.
-In GameSpot, Matt Rubenstein wrote that the graphics compared favorably to those in Midway's NBA Hangtime and also praised the large number of hidden features.
+In GameSpot, Glenn Rubenstein wrote that the graphics compared favorably to those in Midway's NBA Hangtime and also praised the large number of hidden features.
 However, he criticized the slow pace of the game and loading time.
-GamePros The Rookie was also pleased with the PlayStation version's graphics, as well as the retention of the features from the original NBA Jam.
-He criticized the controls and held that the game is not as fun as NBA Hangtime, but considered it good in absolute terms.
+GamePro was also pleased with the PlayStation version's graphics, as well as the retention of the features from the original NBA Jam.
+They criticized the controls and held that the game is not as fun as NBA Hangtime, but considered it good in absolute terms.
 Despite scoring it high enough for the "EGM Silver" award, the two sports reviewers of Electronic Gaming Monthly also expressed misgivings about the game, specifically a lack of intelligent challenge, its running at a lower speed than the sprite-based games in the series, and disorienting camera work.
 However, they called it "a dead-on port" of the arcade version.
 Next Generation, contrarily, said: "the PlayStation version doesn't look or play as good as the arcade version, which is surprising since the arcade version ran on the PlayStation-compatible System 11 board."
 The reviewer said the game has overall poor playability, making NBA Hangtime the better game despite Extreme's superior graphics.